NathanWhitmore/ORC_fish_dashboard/README.md

 # ORC fish dashboard

 ## Purpose
-The purpose of this R dashboard is to allow users to identify potential barriers for freshwater fish movement and migration.
+The purpose of this R dashboard is to allow users to identify potential barriers for freshwater fish movement and migration as well as calculating distance between points on river networks

 ## Folder structure and data requirements
 Because of the large size of the data it has not been uploaded to GitHub.
 If you are downloading this R project you will have to manually create and populate 6 additional folders within the project folder named (exact capitalisation required):